topjohnwu/magisk-files/notes.md

 - [resetprop] Deleted properties are now wiped from memory instead of just unlinking
 - [App] Build a single APK for all ABIs
 - [App] Switch to use standard bottom navigation bar
-- [App] Downloading modules the Magisk app is removed
+- [App] Downloading modules within the Magisk app is removed